 Abnormal veins are all too common, affecting millions of people all over the country.
 These veins can cause a number of different symptoms, ranging from mild cramping to ulceration.
-If you are dealing with varicose veins, you may wonder if you can improve your condition with treatment.
-Below is some basic information about varicose vein treatment and the condition in general to help you make the right decisions.
+When dealing with varicose veins, you may wonder if you can improve your condition with treatment.
+Below is some basic information about varicose vein treatment and the general condition to help you make the right decisions.

 What Are Varicose Veins?

 Varicose veins are abnormal veins that develop most commonly in the lower extremities.
 This condition typically occurs when the valves inside these veins stop working properly.
 Rather than flowing back toward the heart like it should, blood pools in these veins, causing them to become enlarged and gnarled.
-If you have varicose veins, you may notice large, swollen veins in your legs and feet.
-These veins may be purple, red or blue in color, and they may appear to be raised above the surface of the skin.
+You may notice large, swollen veins in your legs and feet if you have varicose veins.
+These veins may be purple, red, or blue in color, and they may appear to be raised above the surface of the skin.

 Varicose Vein Treatment Options

 If you are suffering from the symptoms of varicose veins, you may be able to improve your condition with one of the following treatments.